LitiumAB/Education/Developer Education/Tasks/React/README.md

 > To do this task you first need to complete the task [Web API](../Web%20API)

-In this task we will modify the book list on the author page so that it is loaded using react.
+In this task you will modify the book list on the author page so that it is loaded using react.

 ## Preparations